pixijs/pixijs.com/docs/faq.md

+---
+description: Frequently Asked Questions about PixiJS
+---
 # FAQ

 ## What is PixiJS for?

 Everything!
 Pixi.js is a rendering library that will allow you to create rich, interactive graphic experiences, cross-platform applications, and games without having to dive into the WebGL API or grapple with the intricacies of browser and device compatibility.
 Killer performance with a clean API, means not only will your content be better - but also faster to build!

 ## Is PixiJS free?

 PixiJS is and always will be free and Open Source.
 That said, financial contributions are what make it possible to push PixiJS further, faster.
 Contributions allow us to commission the PixiJS developer community to accelerate feature development and create more in-depth documentation. <a href="https://opencollective.com/pixijs" target="_blank">Support Us</a> by making a contribution via <a href="https://opencollective.com/pixijs" target="_blank">Open Collective</a>.
 Go on!
 It will be a massive help AND make you feel good about yourself, win win ;)